- About Us

-Our department is also responsible for documenting Kansas State’s value and legacy.
-We do so through the University Archives, the repository for official records.
-To enhance the Archives, we consider donations of personal papers and memorabilia from faculty, students, and families.
-Recently, we received a gift from the grandson of a 1914 graduate whose scrapbooks depict campus life 100 years ago.
+Special Collections is also home to the university archives, which documents Kansas State University’s value and legacy.
+In addition to official university records, the repository includes personal papers and documentation from faculty, students, alumni, and families.
+For example, the grandson of a 1914 graduate donated scrapbooks that depict campus life 100 years ago.

 Our benefactors, the late Richard and Marjorie Morse, provided several endowments, one of which has made it possible to award an undergraduate research scholarship and a graduate/faculty fellowship open to scholars worldwide.
 Monetary donations make such honors possible.

-We welcome inquiries from those who share our passions and would like to support the Morse Department of Special Collections through contributions.
+We welcome inquiries from those who share our passions and would like to learn more about the Morse Department of Special Collections.